madskristensen/QuoteCompletionFix/README.md

 > Inspired by [a popular Visual Studio feature request](https://github.com/dotnet/roslyn/issues/71898) on GitHub.

+Fixes the issue where typing a quote character (' or ") before or after a word, causes auto-insertion of a second quote character in C#.
+This is a common annoyance when typing in Visual Studio that this extension attempts to fix.

+## Features

+* Makes quote completion less intrusive
+* Adds quote completion after $ and @ characters

+TODO: Add screenshots and video

 ## How can I help?
 If you enjoy using the extension, please give it a ★★★★★ rating on the [Visual Studio Marketplace][marketplace].